HOMEWOOD CAMPUS IMAGING, MICROSCOPY, and MICROANALYSIS

 The High-Resolution Analytical Electron Microbeam Facility (HRAEM)

 Located in the Blaustein Department of Earth and Planetary Sciences, Room 143, Olin Hall, the High-Resolution Analytical Electron Microbeam Facility is a multi-user facility that resides in the Materials Charactrization and Processing (MCP) Core of the Whiting School of Engineering.
 It houses:

-• an FEI CM 300 FEG equipped with a Gatan EELS 200 EELS detector and Oxford EDS detector;
+• an FEI Tecnai TF30 FEG equipped with a Gatan 200 EELS detector, Gatan Orius camera, and Oxford EDS detector; and

 • a JOEL 8600 microprobe.

 These instruments are the focus of high-resolution structural and analytical microscopy on the Homewood Campus; and they